-Three fears may discourage colorectal cancer screeningApril 30th, 2012 By Milly Dawson, Contributing Writer in Cancer /
+Three fears may discourage colorectal cancer screeningApril 30, 2012 By Milly Dawson, Contributing Writer in Medicine & Health / Cancer

 New research about why people forego colorectal cancer (CRC) screening suggests that three fears play a significant role; fear of embarrassment, fear of getting AIDS and fear of pain may make some seniors skip the potentially lifesaving tests.